Symbolic Planning and Multi-Agent Path Finding in Extremely Dense Environments with Unassigned Agents: Introduction

 \section{Introduction}

 Amazon Robotics fulfillment centers are large warehouses that utilize robotic Automated Storage and Retrieval Systems to store inventory and fulfill customer orders.
 As illustrated in \figref{} \ref{fig:fulfillment_center}, fulfillment centers store inventory items in shelves (\blockL{}s) arranged into storage \gridL{}s separated by travel lanes.
 Robot drives can lift and move these \blockL{}s.
-When a station at the periphery requests a target \blockL{} for item picking or stowing, robot drives move that \blockL{}, transport it to the storage \gridL{}'s boundary and then utilize travel lanes to bring it to the station.
+When a station at the periphery requests an assigned \blockL{} for item picking or stowing, robot drives move that \blockL{}, transport it to the storage \gridL{}'s boundary and then utilize travel lanes to bring it to the station.
 The system leverages dense storage \gridL{}s to achieve efficient space utilization and lower fulfillment costs.
-This creates a challenge: target \blockL{}s may be deeply buried and obstructed by other \blockL{}s, requiring complex rearrangement plans.
+This creates a challenge: assigned \blockL{}s may be deeply buried and obstructed by other \blockL{}s, requiring complex rearrangement plans.

 We define the \problemupperP{} (\problemacronymP{}) as follows.
-Given a \gridL{} layout containing target \blockL{}s, non-target \blockL{}s, empty cells, and obstacles, as illustrated in \figref{} \ref{fig:problem_definition}, the objective is to find the lowest-cost plan to move each target \blockL{} to a set of desired goal locations.
-Note that the non-target \blockL{}s are also referred to as movable obstacles in existing work \cite{graph_motion}.
+Given a \gridL{} layout containing assigned \blockL{}s, unassigned \blockL{}s, empty cells, and obstacles, as illustrated in \figref{} \ref{fig:problem_definition}, the objective is to find the lowest-cost plan to move each assigned \blockL{} to a set of desired goal locations.
+Note that the \blockL{}s are also referred to as agents in other problem settings~\cite{mapf}.
 These goal locations can be either contiguous or disjoint.
-When goal locations are at the \gridL{} boundary, target \blockL{}s are rearranged for direct travel lane access.
-Alternatively, when goal locations are within the \gridL{}, target \blockL{}s are positioned for potential future access.
+When goal locations are at the \gridL{} boundary, assigned \blockL{}s are rearranged for direct travel lane access.
+Alternatively, when goal locations are within the \gridL{}, assigned \blockL{}s are positioned for potential future access.
 The plan consists of \blockL{} moving actions with their associated timestamps.
 Cost metrics can include sum of action costs, makespan, or other user-defined objectives.
 An example plan for the problem shown in \figref{} \ref{fig:problem_definition} is illustrated in \figref{} \ref{fig:problem_solution}.